ironsketch/ironsketch.github.io/sos.md

 [Definitions](#definitions)

+##### 02/06/18

+I started reading a book I got at a used bookstore.
+'Mapping the Mind' by Rita Carter.
+It seemed interesting and it has important information on how neurons work.
+Which I have studied breifly in the past so it is good to relearn.
+Unfortunately this book talks about [Phrenology](#phrenology) as if it's legitimate. :( I fear for the world.
+[Phrenology History of a Pseudoscience](https://theness.com/index.php/phrenology-history-of-a-pseudoscience/)

 ##### 02/05/18

 Focused on MidTerms, little time to read.
 I added my first book/resource used to my Bibliography.
 My partner gave me new books to help out with this project if I can get to reading them, and a book to borrow.
 Languages and Machines to borrow, Neural Networks for Pattern Recognition, and Foundations of Genetic Programming!